 That’s a mouthful.

-Put another way: the purpose of the breakdown schedule is to organize and define the scope of your project.
+Put another way: the purpose of the breakdown structure is to organize and define the scope of your project.
 That’s it.
 You can start by identifying the key deliverables and noting when they’re being produced.

 By breaking down the deliverables, you then create sub-deliverables, which again can be broken down as far down as needed to address the concerns of the project.
 By visualizing this in a graphical way, you and your resources can collaborate on defining mission critical tasks and their related subtasks and, eventually, inter-dependencies between them.